innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 # Install and Setup: Video Live Stream of Playing Field

-Video Live Stream is done using an industry leader in low latency live streaming: Parsec Gaming. **The host computer for this application (the one connected to webcam and is streaming video) must be Windows**.
+Video live streaming is done using an industry leader in low latency live streaming: Parsec Gaming. **The host computer for this application (the one connected to webcam and is streaming video) must be Windows**.
 Client computers, however, can be either Windows or Mac.

-## Parsec Host Setup
+## Parsec Setup

-To set up the Parsec host on your Windows computer, go to <a href="https://parsecgaming.com/downloads/" target="_blank">Parsec Downloads</a> and click on the Windows Operating System.
-Once it is done installing, create and verify an account and you are ready to stream!
+To set up the Parsec on your computer, go to <a href="https://parsecgaming.com/downloads/" target="_blank">Parsec Downloads</a> and click on your Operating System.
+Once it is done installing, create and verify an account and you are ready to stream or join a live stream!

-#### Note: To start a live stream quicker, make the accounts that are on the Client computers as a "Parsec friend" and you can quickly accept them into your live stream.
+#### Note: To start a live stream quickly, make the accounts that are on the Driver Computers as "Parsec friends" with the account of the Host Computer and you can easily accept them into your live stream.

-## Parsec Client Setup

-To set up the Parsec client on your computer, go to <a href="https://parsecgaming.com/downloads/" target="_blank">Parsec Downloads</a> and click on the corresponding operating system.
-Once it is done installing, create and verify an account and you are ready to join a live stream!

-#### Note: To join a live stream quicker, become a "Parsec friend" with the account on the Host computer and you can quickly join into their live stream.

 ## Communication

 **Parsec, unfortunately, does not allow audio communication in its application**.
-However, other reliable communication methods include Discord calls, Phone calls, and more.
+However, other reliable communication methods include Discord calls, phone calls, and more.
 Some services like Zoom may have more latency than others.

 # Common Errors